learn-co-curriculum/dsc-linalg-regression-codealong/README.md

 The numbers obtained here reflect the slope (0.5) and intercept values (0.66).

 The line drawn above using this built-in regression model clearly doesn't touch all the data points.
 As a result, this is an **approximation** of the function you're trying to find.
-Now let's see how to achieve the same functionality with matrix algebra instead of the polyfit function.
+Now let's see how to achieve the same functionality with matrix algebra instead of the `polyfit()` function.

 ## Create matrices and vectors

 A linear system like the one above can be solved using linear algebra!
 You only need to deal with a few vectors and matrices to set this up.

-Recalling a linear systems from the previous lesson, you have:
+Recalling linear systems from the previous lessons, you have:

 $$